 - Transfer to a large oiled bowl and cover with plastic.
 Allow dough to rise for up to 24 hours on your counter or up to 3 days in the refrigerator.
 P.S. dough pictured above after 24 hours rising.
 It’s bubbly, soft and smells like beer!

 Hmmmm yum yum!!
-I think you will love this pizza recipe and exploring with your favorite toppings!
+I think you will love this pizza recipe and will start exploring with your favorite toppings!

 Rustic Style Sheet Pan Pizza